-Foothills County has continued to advocate for landowners on the Lower Highwood River downstream from the Town of High River who have been negatively impacted by mitigation work that was constructed to protect the Town.
+Foothills County continues to advocate for landowners on the Lower Highwood River downstream from the Town of High River who have been negatively impacted by the flood mitigation work that was constructed to protect the Town.

 For information on this program you may contact any of the following:

 Donna Fowler by email (click here) or by telephone at 403-603-6209.